 - Developing the personal qualities that create power

-- Creating valuable resources
+- Creating resources to enhance your career

 - Speaking and acting with power